 POSB Everyday vs Citibank SMRT

-Citi SMRT card is another credit card that doubles up as an EZ-reload card to be used in daily commutes.
-It higher annual fee than POSB Everyday, but its S$160.5 of annual is waived for 2 years, making it actually cheaper over a 2-year period.
+Citi SMRT card is another credit card that doubles up as an EZ-reload card that can be used for daily commutes.
+Its annual fee of S$160.5 is higher than POSB Everyday, but Citi SMRT is actually cheaper over a 2-3 year period because its annual fee is waived for 2 years.
 We think Citi SMRT is ideal for mass transit commuters who enjoy a cup or two of coffee every day and shop grocery on their way home.
 It earns up to 7% rebate on groceries above S$50, higher than POSB Everyday’s 5%.
 Citi SMRT also provides up to 15% rebate on coffee at various café chains like Starbucks, an unique offering in the market.
 Both Citi SMRT and POSB Everyday offer a 2% rebate on EZ-Reload Auto Top-Ups in increments of S$30.
 Minimum monthly spend is lower than POSB Everyday at S$600, but SMRT$ rebate it offers is also capped at S$40 a month (S$280 annually) vs unlimited cap for POSB Everyday.

 POSB Everyday vs OCBC 365

 OCBC 365 is another card ideal for every day use.
 Its comprehensive cashback rewards program covers groceries (3%), mass transit (3%), monthly recurring bills (3%), dining (6%) and petrol (22%).
-OCBC 365 is also the cheaper card to use given that it’ll waiver its annual fee as long as you spend at least S$5,000 per year, and only requires S$600 of monthly minimum spend to receive the benefits.
+OCBC 365 is also the cheaper card to use given that it’ll waiver its annual fee as long as you spend at least S$10,000 per year, and only requires S$600 of monthly minimum spend to receive the benefits.
 If you are looking for an everyday card with no fees, OCBC 365 is an excellent alternative that can help you save money on life's most essential needs.
 OCBC 365 also has a 3% rebate on monthly recurring utility bills and all online expenditures including shopping and travel bookings, two areas in which POSB Everyday is considerably weak.
-However, POSB Everyday does provide better dining and grocery rebates, so it could better accommodate people whose budgets are centered around food.
+However, POSB Everyday does provide a better cashback rate on groceries, so it could better accommodate people whose budgets are centered around cooking at home.

 POSB Everyday vs Citibank Cashback